-- Any chains either worn or carried; spiked or studded bracelets, oversized or multi-fingered rings, belts with large belt buckles, or any other article of attire with unsafe protrusions attached. - No pajamas. - No strapless tops, spaghetti straps or dresses that expose the midriff area, or "see through" apparel, bare midriff clothing of any kind, extremely short skirts/shorts (see below for guidance), short skirts with slits or long skirts with slits past the mid-thigh. - Pants, skirts or shorts worn below intended waistline or inside out.
+- Any chains either worn or carried; spiked or studded bracelets, oversized or multi-fingered rings, belts with large belt buckles, or any other article of attire with unsafe protrusions attached. - No pajamas or blankets - No strapless tops, spaghetti straps or dresses that expose the midriff area, or "see through" apparel, bare midriff clothing of any kind, extremely short skirts/shorts (see below for guidance), short skirts with slits or long skirts with slits past the mid-thigh. - Pants, skirts or shorts worn below intended waistline or inside out.
 Underwear showing including any other type of clothing that resembles underwear.
 No extremely oversized pants or shorts that reveal underwear.
 Pants and shorts must be worn above the hips, no sagging. - Apparel with suggestive writing.
 The following are considered inappropriate: racist or sexually suggestive comments, violence, aggression or vulgar language, gang affiliation colors/items, and items promoting drug, alcohol or tobacco use. - Shower shoes, track shoes, bedroom slippers, or footwear that marks/damages floors.
 No bare feet.
-Footwear must be worn at all times. - Any other type of clothing that the administration considers inappropriate for the school setting.
+Footwear must be worn at all times. - Clothing that displays symbols of hate or other emblems or designs that are a significant disruption to the educational environment or offensive to a protected class.
+Such symbols may include, but are not limited to swastikas, Confederate flags, white power symbols, etc. - Any other type of clothing that the administration considers inappropriate for the school setting.